strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 Extend the static quota mechanism to throttle message production in a broker if any active broker in the cluster is running out of disk.

-Deprecate the current implementation that considers only aggregate local volume usage.

 - [Current situation](#current-situation)
 - [Motivation](#motivation)
 - [Proposal](#proposal)